Are there times when all three levels of government work together or are involved in one issue or project?

 Thank you for your question, Rob.

-An example would be improvements to a state road, where the work is completed by a local council and funded by a grant from the federal government.
+An example of all three levels working together might be a road upgrade.
+The state government can own and manage the road, while the work is completed by a local council.
+The work could be paid for by a grant from the federal government.

-However, it is more common for 2 levels of government—federal and state or state and local—to work together on projects.
+However, it is more common for 2 levels of government to work together on projects, usually federal and state, or state and local.
 The reason for this is local governments are the responsibility of state governments and are not mentioned in the Australian Constitution.
-The Constitution does mention both the federal and state levels of government, and how they can work together.
+The Constitution does explain how the federal and state governments can share powers and work together.

 Parliamentary Education Office (peo.gov.au)